CA or CAE

 Certainty

-A measurement of ones state of mind with reference to truth.
-An amount of confidence.
+A measurement of a person’s state of mind with reference to truth.
+An measure of confidence versus accuracy.

 Certified